 But hiking alongside other hikers can be a little deceiving as you might be tempted to follow in their steps.
-On several occasions I found it better to break away from the trend and take a path less traveled by which actually offered more options in leverage and stepping opportunities instead of going straight against the slippery boulders.
+On several occasions I found it better to break away from the trend and take a path less traveled.
+Often it actually offered more options in leverage and stepping opportunities instead of going straight against the slippery boulders.
 But don’t wander off too far because there is still the whole dying thing and we don’t want.

-I completed the hike with my backpack on and had to stow away my camera in fear of banging it against rocks.
-(It drove me nuts as I really wanted to photograph everything!)
+During the hike i often had to stow away my camera, in fear of banging it against rocks.
+It drove me nuts as I really wanted to photograph everything!
 My backpack did throw me off balance a couple of times so I’d suggest bringing something small and having it strapped tightly to your back so that it won’t be tempted to flop around every time you bend over.
 And yes, you’ll be doing a whole lot of that!

 All the effort is well worth the view you get at the very top!

 I'm a crazy dreamer with a love for adventure and new experiences.
 With my passion for writing and capturing the moment with a lens, I hope to inspire you for your next adventure!